elycruz/fib-cpp/README.md

 # fib-cpp
-Simple program for generating the series up-to/close-to some limit.
+Simple program for generating the Fibonacci series up-to/close-to some limit.

 ### Usage:
 `$ fib {NUMBER}` where `{NUMBER}` is the limit where you want to go up to.